I’m sometimes not sure what mental health-related topic to cover on my blog. When this happens, I really only do one thing: ask Twitter!

 Other Specified and Unspecified Bipolar and Related Disorders

-This category is defined by Bipolar Disorder symptoms that do not match the three categories listed above.
+This category is defined by symptoms of Bipolar Disorder that do not match the three categories listed above.

 Mania, hypomania, and bipolar depression